vadikko2/python-cqrs/README.md

            await self.repository.commit(session)
 ```

+ou can specify the name of the Outbox table using the environment variable `OUTBOX_SQLA_TABLE`.
+By default, it is set to `outbox`.

 ## Producing Events from Outbox to Kafka

-As an implementation of the Transactional Outbox pattern, the SqlAlchemyOutboxedEventRepository is available for use as an access repository to the Outbox storage.
+As an implementation of the Transactional Outbox pattern, the SqlAlchemyOutboxedEventRepository is available for use as
+an access repository to the Outbox storage.
 It can be utilized in conjunction with the KafkaMessageBroker.

 ```python